Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 This is where I'm at right now, making sure my crops are protected from all the nasties.

-We have taped each bed with copper tape to control slugs, snails, caterpillars, it's working marvelously.
+\*We have taped each bed with copper tape to control slugs, snails, caterpillars, it's working marvelously.

+\*

 Tips:\

 ~ If you’re someone who’s keen to learn and invest time in gardening, take this free course: [NZ Certificate in Horticulture (General) Level 3](https://www.openpolytechnic.ac.nz/qualifications-and-courses/nz3218-new-zealand-certificate-in-sterilising-technology-level-3/) which is funded by the government from the open polytechnic university.
 I’ve started mine and it's super interesting, so much to learn :)

 To someone who’s new to gardening and knows nothing about growing veggies, it may sound overwhelming and of course a lot of hard work, but once you learn the basics and get the momentum, you’re going to be rewarded, trust the process!

-Cheers to another great summer (lockdown) project, this is going to be a live blog where I will share the progress and of course our harvest as I go, am I being too optimistic? :D
+Cheers to another great summer (lockdown) project, this is going to be a live blog where I will share the progress and of course our harvest as I go, am I being too optimistic?